cmohge1/lrbs-digital-editing-intro-2019/day5.md

 Alternative markups such as LMNL are best used when the the XML or TEI-XML cannot serve the project's purposes.
 It is also best to only use alternative markup on small- to medium-scale projects (LMNL, for example, does not provide validation rules like XML does).

-**Exercise 1**
+**Exercise**

-Mark up the Tennyson poem in LMNL and make sure to encode the speakers (and any other features) you may find interesting.
+Mark up the Thomas poem in LMNL and make sure to encode the speakers (and any other features) you may find interesting.

+---

 How does that compare to TEI encoding?